- Instructor: Course Admin

 Course duration: 12 months

-Entry requirements: No prior qualification needed
+Entry requirements: No prior qualification is needed

 Award achieved: ABC Level 3 Certificate in Business Management

 Awarding body: ABCGood management is essential for business because people are the most important resource that we have.
-Understanding how to bring the best out in your team, how to gently steer without being heavy-handed and how to make the best decisions quickly, are key skills for any manager or team leader to develop and aspire towards.
+Understanding how to bring the best out in your team, how to gently steer without being heavy-handed, and how to make the best decisions quickly, are key skills for any manager or team leader to develop and aspire towards.

-This Business Management course will take you from the basics of managing a team and leading from the front to complex decision-making models and how to measure the effectiveness of staff, so that you will quickly fast track your managerial career.
+This Business Management course will take you from the basics of managing a team and leading from the front to complex decision-making models and how to measure the effectiveness of staff so that you will quickly fast track your managerial career.